mommy003/MSML/README.md

 # INSTALLATION
 To use MSML:
-- Installation from CRAN
+- Instal the package from CRAN
 ```
 install.packages("r2redux")
 library(r2redux)
 ```
  or
- - Installation from GitHub
+ - Instal the package from GitHub
 ```
 install.packages("devtools")
 library(devtools)